Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/overview.md

     - In general: *Better integration* into host system
 - Create a shared drive to exchange data instead of copy and pasting file content.

+- Creating a new virtual machine
+    - Click on `new`
+    - I use `expert mode` to set disk location, size and memory.
+Note, that one can change that also later on.
+    - After clicking on `Create` a menu to create the `Virtual Hard Disk` opens.
+        - One can choose between fixed size and dynamically allocated (i.e. the drive grows).
+I personally recommend avoiding dynamically allocated as it grows a lot if one is not careful.

 ## Vagrant

 | Duration | Format |